pcbowers/fetch-trigger/README.md

 ## Future Optimizations

-- Add Dynamic Webhook Data through the use of the Cursor API and/or predefined records and/or predefined tables and/or predefined filters
 - Add Ability to Work with return value and update/create a record with the value

 ## Development